CCPA enforcement starts July 2nd…

 Are you compliant with the strongest data privacy protections in the US?

 What is the CCPA?
 How could it impact your enterprise?

-The California Consumer Protection Act of 2018 (CCPA) takes effect as law on January 1, 2020, granting California residents new rights with regard to the collection and use of their personal information.
+The California Consumer Privacy Act of 2018 (CCPA) takes effect as law on January 1, 2020, granting California residents new rights with regard to the collection and use of their personal information.
 It also presents corporate legal and compliance professionals with complex CCPA compliance challenges.